smcclatchy/gene-expression-qtl/_episodes/08-full-transcriptome-map.md

 ~~~
-Error in h(simpleError(msg, call)): error in evaluating the argument 'x' in selecting a method for function 'as.factor': object 'do.wave' not found
+Error in is.factor(x): object 'do.wave' not found
 ~~~
 {: .error}